-- Plan Cost (45% weighting): the total potential cost of the company's equity plans, measured by the company's estimated Shareholder Value Transfer (SVT), relative to its industry/market cap peers, with SVT calculated for both (1) new shares requested, plus shares remaining for future grants, plus outstanding unvested/unexercised grants, and (2) new shares requested, plus shares remaining for future grants. - Plan Features (20% weighting): the following features that may have a negative impact on the Equity Plan Scorecard results (1) automatic, single-trigger award vesting upon a change in control (i.e., full vesting for time-based awards and above-target vesting for performance-based awards); (2) discretionary vesting authority; (3) liberal share recycling on various award types; and (4) minimum vesting period for grants made under the plan of less than one year. - Grant Practices (35% weighting): (1) three-year burn rate relative to peers; (2) vesting requirements in most recent CEO equity grants (to be at least three years for full credit); (3) the estimated duration of the plan; (4) the proportion of the CEO's most recent equity grants/awards subject to performance conditions; and (5) whether the company maintains clawback and shareholding requirements of at least 12 months (and a 36-month holding period is required for full credit under the EPSC).
+grants; and (2) new shares requested, plus shares remaining for future grants.

+- Plan Features (20% weighting): the following features that may have a negative impact on the Equity Plan Scorecard results: (1) automatic, single-trigger award vesting upon a change in control (i.e., full vesting for time-based awards and above-target vesting for performance-based awards); (2) discretionary vesting authority; (3) liberal share recycling on various award types; (4) minimum vesting period of less than one year for all types of awards; and (5) the discretion to pay dividends on any type of unvested award. - Grant Practices (35% weighting): (1) three-year burn rate relative to peers; (2) vesting requirements in most recent CEO equity grants (to be at least three years for full credit); (3) the estimated duration of the plan; (4) the proportion of the CEO's most recent equity grants/awards subject to performance conditions; and (5) whether the company maintains clawback and shareholding requirements of at least 12 months (and a 36-month holding period is required for full credit under the EPSC).

-Considerations in recommending against an equity plan proposal may include (1) the severity of the pay for performance misalignment; (2) whether problematic equity grant practices are driving the misalignment; and (3) whether equity plan awards have been heavily concentrated to the CEO and/or other NEOs (rather than being broadbased).
-This latter "concentration ratio" test is triggered if the proportion of equity awards granted in the most recent three years to NEOs is greater
+Considerations in recommending against an equity plan proposal may include: (1) the severity of the pay-for-performance misalignment; (2) whether problematic equity grant practices are driving the misalignment; and (3) whether equity plan awards have been heavily concentrated to the CEO and/or other NEOs (rather than being broad-based).
+This latter "concentration ratio" test is triggered if the proportion of equity awards granted in the most recent three years to NEOs is greater than 60% (and to the CEO alone, greater than 30%).
+Note also that ISS will continue to recommend a vote against an equity plan proposal if the plan includes certain egregious features, such as option repricing without shareholder approval or a liberal change in control definition.